ddnexus/pagy/docs/api/pagy.md

 ### label

+Experimental: Its only function in the `Pagy` class is supporting the API of various frontend methods that require labelling for `Pagy::Calendar` instances.
 It returns the current page label that will get displayed in the helpers/templates.
-Its only function in the `Pagy` class is supporting the API of various frontend methods that require labelling for `Pagy::Calendar` instances.

 ### label_for(page)

+Experimental: Its only function in the `Pagy` class is supporting the API of various frontend methods that require labelling for `Pagy::Calendar` instances.
 It returns the page label that will get displayed in the helpers/templates.
-Its only function in the `Pagy` class is supporting the API of various frontend methods that require labelling for `Pagy::Calendar` instances.

 ## Variables